-One benefit of forced air is that it works quickly.
-This goes both ways: you can heat a room quickly with forced air, and you can cool it quickly as well.
-Forced air is also economical to install.
+One benefit of this is that it works quickly.
+This goes both ways: you can heat a room quickly with forced airflow, and you can cool it quickly as well.
+It is also economical to install.

 Cons of Forced Air

 On the other hand, forced air is not very efficient, nor is it inexpensive to run.
 The necessary ducts take up a lot of space in your home, and as warm air travels through them, leaks can cause energy waste.
 Forced air also notoriously heats homes unevenly, leaving basements and floors cold while the heat rises.
 Lastly, because it is physically moving the air around you, dust and debris can exacerbate asthma, allergies, and other health problems.

 The term “radiant heat” does not refer to how the heat in the home is produced.
 Rather, it refers to how the heat is distributed.
 That is, radiant heat does not warm the actual air in your home like forced air does; it warms the surfaces of your home—usually the floors.
 Radiant heating is often done with boilers.
 These boilers heat up water that then circulates through coils installed in the floor.

 Pros of Radiant Heat